Building Ambo

 Reframing the role of the dashboard

 Instead of treating the dashboard as a static overview, we reframed it as a performance workspace, a place where teams could quickly understand what’s happening and decide what to do next.
+Three changes shaped the redesign.

 Surface insights first: We introduced a Weekly Insights layer at the top of the dashboard, highlighting key engagement metrics with trend indicators.
 This gives teams an immediate sense of momentum without requiring them to open analytics.